GiulioCentorame/GiulioCentorame/README.md

 ### Hi!
-I am Giulio, a researcher based in Brisbane, UK
+I am Giulio, a researcher based in Brisbane, QLD

 - My main interests are in statistical genetics, epidemiology, and psychiatric nosology.
 You can find more information about my research and academic credentials on my [website][website].
 - You can find my résumé [here](https://raw.githubusercontent.com/GiulioCentorame/latex_resume/master/Sample_Resume.pdf).